What Is Healthy Marriage, Healthy Family?

 No registration is required, but it is encouraged.
-Go to www.paulbgibson.com (desktop) to register.
+Go to www.paulbgibson.com and register on the site's homepage.

 I am excited to announce that I'll be leading a second Healthy Marriage/Healthy Family Course starting Sunday night, January 14th at 5:00 p.m. until 6:30 p.m.
 The course is completely open to anyone in the Breckinridge County community.
 The course will meet every Sunday night through the end of February at Hardinsburg Baptist Church.
 There is also a possibility that this course will be offered online through Facebook Live and ITunes.

 Healthy Marriage/Healthy Family is for any couple engaged to their 75th wedding anniversary who desires a healthier, happier, and holier marriage.
 You will laugh much, cry a little, and grow a lot.